Weight Map Layer for Noise and Adversarial Attack Robustness: Experiments

-To assess the scalability of the proposed weight map layer, we integrated it into two popular CNN skeletons by replacing some or all of the convolutional layers by one of the weight map layer variants.
-For our experiments, we used two main skeletons, which were variants of ResNet \citep{He2015} and DenseNet \citep{Huang2016}. \Cref{tab:resnet-arch} shows the skeleton of the ResNet variant.
+To assess the scalability of the proposed weight map layer, we integrated it into two popular CNN skeletons: ResNet and DenseNet. \Cref{tab:resnet-arch} shows the skeleton of the ResNet variant.
 ResBlock was composed of two layers of 3x3 convolutions with ReLU activations.
 At layer transitions characterized by doubling of the number of channels, downsampling to half of the spatial dimension was done by the first layer of the first block.
 Residual connections were established from the input to each ResBlock to its output, following the pattern used in the original paper \citep{He2015}, where projections using 1x1 convolutions were applied when there was a mismatch of the number of channels or spatial dimensions. \Cref{tab:densenet-arch} shows the skeleton of DenseNet.
 Each Dense layer is assumed to be followed by a ReLU nonlinearity.
 For integrating WM layers into the architectures, we either replace all the layers by one of the WM layer variants or replace half of the layers by skipping one layer and replacing the next.

-The results are summarized in \cref{tab:scaled-res}.
-For ResNet, the all-convolutional variant exhibited the best performance.
-Among the weight map variants, the alternating smoothing variant had a relatively good performance.
-DenseNet results showed a similar pattern, however, with less discrepancy between the vanilla network and the WM variants.
-Moreover, the alternating unsharp variant had a performance on par with the vanilla model.
+We will refer to the former by the non-alternating WM model and to the latter by the alternating WM model.